-Typically it works in one of three ways; either using a MiFi wireless router, built-in telematics or via a 4G LTE connection.
+So, in car Wi-Fi, how does it work?
+There are three options that you can choose from which are using a MiFi wireless router, built in telematics or via a 4G LTE connection.